adoble/semplate/docs/semantic-markup-spec.md

 ## Formal syntax

- The formal syntax of the semantic markdown is represented using [Extended Backus-Naur Form](https://www.w3.org/TR/REC-xml/#sec-notation).
+ The formal syntax of the semantic markdown (as well as that used in the templates) is represented using [Extended Backus-Naur Form](https://www.w3.org/TR/REC-xml/#sec-notation).

     template ::= markdown-comment-start comment-directive markdown-comment-end? directive* template-block*